SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <li>can expect to see the site updated with new designs and products as they are added to the shop page.</li>
 </ul>

-## Buiness Owner:
+## Business Owner:
 <ul>
-<li>will have a site to chowcase their work and products and promote their ability to satisfy customer requests.</li>
+<li>will have a site to showcase their work and products and promote their ability to satisfy customer requests.</li>
 <li>will have a virtual space which will encourage users to reach out to them and follow them on social media.</li>
-<li>will have an e-commerce site to which customers can purchase products and provide their infor for delivery.</li></ul>
+<li>will have an e-commerce site to which customers can purchase products and provide their delivery info</li>

 # Features: